shwethajgowda25/AI-ML-Practical-Application-Projects/README.md

+**UC Berkeley - AI/ML Practical Application 1**

+**Problem Statement : Will the customer accept the coupon?**

+**Project Overview:**
+The main goal of this project was to use charts and statistics/probability capabilities to understand the difference between customers who accepted a driving coupon and those who didn’t.

+The project was done using Python, with the help of the following libraries: pandas, seaborn, matplotlib, numpy and autoviz.
+All the details—like the code, graphs, notes, and findings—are available in the Jupyter Notebook available in the code repo.

 **Exploratory Data Analysis(EDA):**
 **Data Quality Issues Identified:**
 **Missing Data:**
 About 99% of the 'car' column is empty, so it doesn't provide useful information for the analysis.
 Other columns only have a small number of missing values (less than 2%), which won’t have a big impact on the overall results.
-Therefore, the ‘car’ column was removed from the dataset.
+Therefore, the ‘car’ column was removed from the dataset, further while analyzing Bar coupon related data.

 **Duplicate Data:**
 There are 74 duplicate rows in the dataset.
-Since this is a survey, it's normal to have some duplicate responses.
-We kept the duplicates because each response is valuable for the analysis.
+From the data overview, we can assume that this was a surey data and hence, it's normal to have some duplicate responses.
+We kept the duplicates as the count of duplicates is almost neglibile and wont create much outliers.

 **Summary of Findings**